PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-22 11:20:48
+Last updated: 2024-04-22 11:21:21
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin